chalt0319/Cruise-Ship/README.md

 ## Usage

 To use this app, just clone, run `rake db:migrate`, `rake db:seed` and then run `thin start --ssl`.
 Everything should be set up from there.
+(Note: if you are trying to create a Captain, the secrete phrase is "ipromise".)

 ## Contributing